6012 Sherry Lane Dallas, TX 75225

 Dental Implants Dallas, TX

-A dental implant is a custom-made tooth replacement.
-Our dentist will surgically place it into your jawbone where a tooth is missing.
+A dental implant is a custom-made tooth replacement prosthetic.
+Dental implants consist of three separate parts and mimic the natural structure of your real teeth.
 They look, feel, and function like natural teeth and require no special care beyond your usual dental hygiene habits.

 • Permanent, reliable result